 ... yet upon visiting the restroom, Gus felt as if he was in a Dr. Seuss book, experiencing something discordantly novel.
 He was mesmerized and disturbed at the same time.

 Okay, what did we think about our dinner at Mugaritz?
 Well, for us, it may have been like listening to Thelonious Monk.
 We knew that many sophisticated diners and restaurant critics love Chef Aduriz and his "jazz band," however, it just was not for us.
 Sure enough, the cooking and execution were faultless, the conception incredible, there was plenty of intrigue present, the techniques seriously impressive, and the ideas boundless.
-However, it seemed that every dish needed to explore a new technique or texture or flavor; the experience just didn't excite us.
-It had many hallmarks of an excellent meal, but we didn't go away with that sense of joy that an excellent meal generally engenders in us.
+However, with neurotic attention to detail, it seemed that every dish was forced in its need to explore a new technique or texture or flavor; the experience just didn't excite us.
+It had many hallmarks of an excellent meal, but we didn't go away with that sense of joy that a superb dining experience generally engenders in us.
 I can only put it down to a question of taste and maybe we prefer classical to modernist (although, Christopher Kostow at the storied Restaurant at Meadowood has wowed us and where inventiveness does not come at the expense of flavor).
 Gus knew that Mugaritz polarizes people, and he was almost intrigued to see on which side we'd fall.
 Well, now we know.
-Gus still is very glad we went while Joan not so much.
+Gus still is very glad we went, in spite of the stunning cost of the dinner, while Joan not so much.
 Mugaritz just like Thelonious is certainly unique and innovative, but for us, was a bit of a letdown given its reputation.

 We were back at the hotel in 20 minutes.
 Our evening was one that we would not soon if ever, forget.